Gold medals per population and GDP since 1996

 Ranking 75th (China) and 78th (USA) in golds per GDP proves the 2 powerhouses aren’t getting the best bang for their buck.
 The USA then ranks 37th in golds per person while China come a lowly 68th.

-Between these 7 countries only 1 gold medal was mustered since 1996, won by Abhinav Bindra of India in shooting at Beijing 2008.
+Between these 7 countries only 2 gold medals were mustered since 1996.
+Both of these were won by India – Abhinav Bindra in shooting at Beijing 2008 and Neeraj Chopra in the javelin at Tokyo 2020.

-Combined, the 7 nations have a population of 1.8 billion people so a haul of 1 gold medal seems pretty pitiful.
+Combined, the 7 nations have a population of 1.8 billion people so a haul of 2 gold medals seems pretty pitiful.
 As developing nations you would assume their athletes are not getting the funding needed, but that is why we measure golds per GDP, at which they do just as poorly.

 As the Head of the Indian Olympic Association mentions below, families traditionally favor giving their children a good education over focusing on sport, with the possible exception of cricket.
 India and Pakistan can match anyone on the global cricketing stage.
 This suggest these countries could do better in the olympics if the desire was there.

 Sport has always taken a back seat vis a vis educationNarayana Ramachandran, Head of the Indian Olympic Association